shelbygluck/caniseestarstonight/README.md

-## ☆caniseestarstonight☆ is a user-friendly, single-purpose service to check relevant weather conditions in your area and let you know... you guessed it, if you can see stars that night! ☆
+## ☆caniseestarstonight☆ is a user-friendly, single-purpose service to check relevant stargazing conditions by area

-☆caniseestarstonight☆ was built by Shelby Gluck, a software engineering student as part of the immersive Grace Hopper Program at Fullstack Academy of Code, in New York City
+☆caniseestarstonight☆ was built by Shelby Gluck, a software engineering student as part of the immersive Grace Hopper Program at Fullstack Academy of Code, in New York City.
+The program takes in a user-entered zipcode, analyzes public API data sourced from AccuWeather.com, determines the current lunar phase, and calculates overall visibility of stars for that night.

 💻 Technologies used: Node.js, React, Redux, HTML, CSS, Heroku

-Public API data sourced from AccuWeather.com

 ```
 🔐 Getting Started